CONTAINS AFFILIATE LINKS [?]

 Before we go any further, though, just in case you missed that day at school: your belt needs to match your shoes.
 If you’re wearing a watch to go along with that, make sure that matches too – but more on that later.
 Belt.
 Shoes.
 Match.
 Got it?
 Good!

-Loafers – The slip-on shoe for the modern man.
-Although historically known as a more casual shoe, it has crept its way into the workplace as a business casual shoe within the past 30 years.
-Loafers feature usually either a tassel, buckle, or belt where laces would traditionally go.
-Less formal than most shoes but a good addition to the wardrobe nonetheless.
+Loafers – Ah, the slip-on shoe for the modern man.
+Although empirically known as a more casual shoe, loafers have crept their way into the workplace as business casual shoes in recent years.
+Loafers generally feature either a tassel, buckle, or belt where laces would traditionally serve to secure the shoe.
+Less formal than most shoes, but still an interesting addition to the wardrobe nonetheless.

 There’s nothing wrong with that, though, because everyone has to start somewhere.
-Now onto what determines a “Brogue” shoe.
+Now onto what determines a “brogue” shoe.
 Brogueing refers to the perforations you see in certain shoe styles.
-There are quarter, semi, and full (commonly referred to as “wingtip”).
+There’s quarter, semi, and full brogue (commonly referred to as “wingtip”).

 Business Casual Accessories

 Now for the part where you can turn that basic business casual outfit into something that really expresses your style: accessories.
 If you imagine your outfit as a present, accessories are the neat little bow that ties the entire ensemble together.
 How fun!

 Silver metal watches are great because they can go with almost any outfit but nothing beats the classic style of a brown leather strap.
 There are many different styles of watches out there, so look around for some that interest you.
 When making your first watch purchase, think about how you’ll pair it with what is (or isn’t yet) in your wardrobe.
-Check out our coupon codes section for some great deals on some!